Age Appropriate Kids Cooking Lessons

 • Church youth groups

-• Day care/preschool centers
+• Day care or preschool centers

 • After school programs